Here is a project I am currently working on.

 What is Gathered Silence?

 This is new work, and I am only just beginning.
 But somehow I know that much of what we are looking for lies in the Silence of Love.
 Can only be found there.
 And so I am interested in the practice of Gathered Silence, finding opportunities to experience it and share it with others and with myself.
 At present, I am sharing it privately with my own local Quaker Meeting, where, because of the Virus, we meet for half an hour on Zoom every Tuesday morning at 11.00 am, and, more publicly, with my colleagues in the Spirit of Humanity Forum and colleagues in Iceland (sohforum.org).
 I am also exploring it with my colleague Scherto Gill in ‘A Narrative of Love’ and her work with the Ubiquity University.

 by David Cadman

-Instead, what I want to share with you is Silence and Love.
+I want to share with you some thoughts about Silence and Love.